-In connection with a termination of the executive's employment with the Company without Cause or by the executive for Good Reason, the executive is entitled to receive the Accrued Amounts and, upon execution of an irrevocable release of claims in favor of the Company, (i) a lump sum payment equal to, in the case of Dr. Patel and Dr. Schwartz, nine months and, in the case of Dr. Shah, 12 months, of the executive's annual base salary for the year in which termination occurs and (ii) if timely elected, in the case of Dr. Patel and Dr. Schwartz, nine months and, in the case of Dr. Patel and Dr. Schwartz, nine months and, in the case of Dr. Shah, 12 months, of the case of Dr. Shah, 12 months and, in the case of Dr. Shah, 12 months, of Company-paid COBRA benefits.
+In connection with a termination of the executive's employment with the Company without Cause or by the executive for Good Reason, the executive is entitled to receive the Accrued Amounts and, upon execution of an irrevocable release of claims in favor of the Company, (i) a lump sum payment equal to, in the case of Dr. Patel and Dr. Schwartz, nine months and, in the case of Dr. Shah, 12 months, of the executive's annual base salary for the year in which termination occurs and (ii) if timely elected, in the case of Dr. Patel and Dr. Schwartz, nine months and, in the case of Dr. Shah, 12 months, of Company-paid COBRA benefits.